krschroeder/baseframe_js/readme.md

 ```

 #### trapFocus
-This is used in the `Modal`, `Tabs` and `Collapse` plugin's, to trap the focus of tabbing events to just the availble focusable elements.
-Each tab it re-takes inventory on what is available to tab to, so you can load dynamic/change content that may not be available when the focus trap is created.
+This is used in the `Modal` plugin to trap the focus of tabbing events to just the available focusable elements.
+Each tab keypress it re-takes inventory on what is available to tab to, this way any dynamic changes can be accounted for.

 __params__
 The parameters that make the `ITrapFocusProps` interface.